-Some time in the late 19th century, the idea of lawns as something everyone should want started to become as ubiquitous as the idea of keeping useless animals—like dogs and cats—around our houses for enjoyment.
+Some time in the late 19th century, the idea of lawns as something everyone should want started to become as common place as the idea of keeping useless animals — like dogs and cats — around our houses for enjoyment.
 It is a reflection of what the lower classes saw as an attainable piece of the idealism projected by the rich aristocracy.
 Keeping your lawn well trimmed, green, and without variety is a point of pride for many people who have the means to do so.
 Sometimes a golf course-like lawn is written into codes of community standards and homeowner’s associations, enforceable through the charging of fines and, in some cases, eviction.
 For many it is a great bother, if not a burden, to have to maintain a lawn during an especially wet and hot summer.
 Those people would probably be better off considering a home free from such landscaping or, even better, having the bank account to hire someone else to do it for them.

 Grass is a cover-all term for many species of graminoids, such as true grasses (Poaceae), sedges (Cyperaceae), and rushes (Juncaceae).
 This article deals mostly with the true grasses, as the most common species used for creating lawns—bluegrasses, fescues, and perennial ryegrass—belong to that family.